ltsMatthew/bash_system_healthcheck/README.md

 It's designed to give users a quick snapshot of their system's overall health.
 It checks and reports on various system metrics, making it easier to monitor and troubleshoot potential issues.

-Script was created in the CentOS 7 Red Hat Linux environment.
+Script was created in the CentOS 7 Red Hat Linux environment. (might have issues with other distros)

 ## Features